 Dunhuang Dance, a dance influenced by Buddhism and the images of Buddha, originated from the province of Gansu in West China.
 This is the gateway between China and Central Asia, Middle East and Europe.
 It is through this gateway, known as the 'Silk Road', that saw the introduction of the new culture, arts, trades, and religion to China.
 This included Buddhism.

 The 'Silk Road' connection had also made Dunhuang known worldwide for fresco paintings of the 4th - 14th century, many of which can be seen in over 1000 caves in the area.

-The cultural influences from Eastern Europe, Middle East and India can be seen in some of these cave's paintings.
-These are reflected in the Dunhuang dance where the hip movements is similar in characteristic to Middle Eastern dance and the body and hand movement are almost similar to Indian dance.
+The cultural influences from Eastern Europe, Middle East, and India can be seen in some of these cave's paintings.
+These are reflected in the Dunhuang dance where the hip movements are similar in characteristic to Middle Eastern dance and the body and hand movement are almost similar to Indian dance.